coatyio/coaty-js/docs/man/developer-guide.md

 ```

 Detailed descriptions of the supported operations are documented in the code of class
 `DbContext`.
-Code examples can be found in the framework's unit tests
+Code examples can be found in the framework's integration tests
 in the file `ts/test/spec/db-sql.spec.ts`.

 ### Local storage operations